uw-pluverse/pluverse-latex-style-guide/README.md

 ## Capitalize words in your titles properly.

 Use [this website](https://capitalizemytitle.com/style/APA/) to check whether your title conforms.
+Note that this rule applies to paper titles, subtitles, and all (sub)section titles.

 ## Short Column Width